AshFoster/foodie-favourites/README.md

 ### Forking or Cloning the GitHub Repository

-To deploy this application fork or clone the [repository](https://github.com/AshFoster/foodie-favourites).
+To deploy this application fork or clone the [repository](https://github.com/AshFoster/foodie-favourites), then follow the steps outlined in the '[Deploying with Heroku](#deploying-with-heroku)' section above.

 Steps to do so are shown below.